@sustainpsu

 Yes, the university does have dedicated courses (full degrees, or electives) that address sustainability and the SDGs.

 Penn State has a number of dedicated courses, degree programs, and certificates that address sustainability and the SDGs.
-A search through the course bulletin provides information about degree and certificate programs that include sustainability leadership, earth and sustainability, biorenewable systems, environmental resource management, environmental studies, food systems, development and sustainability in Africa, environment and society, agricultural stewardship and conservation, and renewable energy and sustainability systems degree programs.
+A search through the class bulletin provides information about degree and certificate programs that include:

 Learn more about Penn State’s progress on the UN’s Sustainable Development Goals HERE and on progress towards SGD 17 HERE.